zainhashim25/Youtube_Clone/README.md

 # Youtube_Clone
-Basic cloning of Youtube using Tailwind and Css
+Basic cloning of Youtube using TailwindCss